"A Hard-Won Faith: Tolkien's Spiritual Journey"

 Monday, September 25 @ 7pm CT in Bakke Auditorium

 Tolkien is well known as a Christian, but what is less well known is that the story of his spiritual development reveals a dramatic tale of a hard-won faith, involving sorrow and suffering as well as joys and consolations.
 A devout Catholic, Tolkien also had a deep spiritual friendship with the Anglican C.S.
 Lewis.
 Both of these aspects of Tolkien’s faith provide insight into how Christians today can grow in their own spiritual lives.
-A book signing will follow the lecture.
-Free, but seating is limited.
-Watch the September 25 Event Livestream
+Watch the September 25 Lecture

 "Tolkien's Faith and the Formation of Middle-earth"